Seminar

 Assessment method

 Continuous assessment: 50% (seminar participation) – final document assessment: 50%.
-Submission of a written progress report every week (or every two weeks, as a prerequisite for an exchange with the team’s teachers).
+Submission of a written progress report every week (or every two weeks, as a prerequisite for discussion with the team’s teachers).

 Required work